tanvi-dighe24/Crowdfunding-Analysis-Kickstarter--PowerBi/README.md

 #Key Steps perfomed:

-Data Cleaning: Pre-processed and structured large datasets in Excel for smooth integration with Power BI.
+1)Data Cleaning: Pre-processed and structured large datasets in Excel for smooth integration with Power BI.

-Data Modeling: Built relationships and applied DAX measures for dynamic calculations.
+2)Data Modeling: Built relationships and applied DAX measures for dynamic calculations.

-Layered Dashboards:
+#Layered Dashboards:

-Executive Summary: High-level KPIs (Total Campaigns, Success Rate, Funds Raised).
+-Executive Summary: High-level KPIs (Total Campaigns, Success Rate, Funds Raised).

-Exploratory View: Interactive filters to drill down into categories, subcategories, and regions.
+-Exploratory View: Interactive filters to drill down into categories, subcategories, and regions.

-Trend Analysis: Time-series insights on campaign launches and success trends.
+-Trend Analysis: Time-series insights on campaign launches and success trends.

-Detailed View: Breakdown of successful vs failed campaigns with navigation buttons for smooth transitions.
+-Detailed View: Breakdown of successful vs failed campaigns with navigation buttons for smooth transitions.

-What I learnt:
+#What I learnt:
 Experience with this work was trully worth of time.
 I spent hours on this analysis which was really helpful for me.
 I learnt to work under timeline, I have completed this work with excellence within deadline.
 I found myself somehow comorftable in under pressure enviroment which is strange right?